ENSURING A FAIR AND REASONABLE OUTCOME FOR YOU

 In order to determine a fair percentage division of the assets, we must take into account the factors set out in Section 79(4) and Section 75(2) of the Family Law Act Including;

 What contributions each party made to the asset pool including what assets they both brought in at the commencement of the relationship, whether either party received any inheritances, work cover or redundancy.

 If there are any contributions it is relevant to take into account how long ago those contributions were received.

 In regards to future needs, it is relevant to consider what income earning capacity the parties have, where any children under the age of 18 years are living, whether either party has any medical issues that would impact upon their financial needs.

 If parties can agree on the division of their assets, then the Family Law Act states that only way that their agreement can be binding is if they have Consent Orders or a Binding Financial Agreement.

 Obtaining Consent Orders, means we prepare an Application for Consent Orders form, which sets out in full detail all assets and liabilities of each party.
 We also give other relevant information, including what contributions each party made, what future needs factors are relevant, and what assets have been acquired or disposed of since separation.

 We then prepare Consent Orders, which become the Court Orders, and it sets out what each person has to do, including what payments need to be made, or transfers, and by what date.

-Once Consent Orders have been signed by both parties, and their solicitors, if they have one, they are posted to the Family Court, with a payment of their fee.
+Once Consent Orders have been signed by both parties, and their solicitors, if they have one, they are filed with the Federal Circuit and Family Court of Australia.
 The Orders are considered by a Registrar as to whether they are just and equitable in the circumstances.
 If approved, they are sealed by the Court, and then become binding.

 Get in touch